21 Indian Ocean Facts : You Might Not Know

 It Is A Crucial Geographic Entity.

 The Indian Ocean differs from the Pacific and Atlantic Oceans in different respects.
-The Indian Ocean has very few islands and narrow continental shelves.
-It is the only ocean in the world with asymmetric and also semi-annually reversing surface circulations.
+It has very few islands and narrow continental shelves.
+It is the only ocean in the world with asymmetric and semi-annually reversing surface circulations.

 The most accepted border of this ocean is with the Atlantic Ocean, running from Cape Agulhas, from Africa’s southern tips, and even further southward.